entice-repository/wp4-multi-objective-optimized-vmi-repository-middleware/README.md

 5. Querying the S3 container/bucket details at a particular Storage Node using its ID
 6. Querying the VM Images details stored at storage node inside a particular container/bucket.
 7. VMI Redistributiion
+8. VMI Interoperability : Download the VMIInteroperabilitySoftware.zip : Uncompress and read instructions to run it.
 Every functionality has been covered

 Pre-requisites :